 You can substitute cooked ground beef with chicken or you can even use faux "meat" or beans in place of chicken to make these taquitos vegetarian.

 Browse all my dinner recipes Be sure to Pin your favorites for later!

 - 12 flour or corn tortillas brush with oil or butter if desired*

 - salsa or pico de gallo

 - hot sauce

 - Drain chicken and place in large mixing bowl.
-Add taco seasoning, cream cheese, and green chilis.
+Add taco seasoning, cream cheese, and pepper jack cheese.
 Stir until combined.

 - Spread chicken mixture onto each tortilla then tightly roll up.

 - Place in air fryer basket or onto baking sheet, seam-side down.*

 - Bake in preheated oven or air fryer at 400˚ for 6-9 minutes or until tortillas are crispy and hot in the middle.